Short on time? Here’s the best antivirus for overall internet security in 2023:

-How do antivirus programs protect my computer?
+How do antivirus programs detect malware?

 Antivirus scanners use a variety of methods to identify malware before it can make any changes onto your computer.